Time to find the bed of your dreams?

 Pillows are often the cause of a lot of sleep, neck, and back related problems.

 A good pillow will hold your head in alignment with your shoulders and spine, the same stance as if you were standing upright with good posture.
 The thickness and number of pillows you need all depends on the position you like to sleep in.
 For example, you’ll need a thicker pillow (or two thinner ones) if you sleep on your side than if you sleep on your back.

-We hope we have covered everything in our bed buying guide but understand you may have more questions.
+We hope we have covered everything in our bed buying guide, but we understand that you may have more questions.
 Buying a bed is a big investment and not one to be taken lightly.
-Refer to our Sleep Clinic for more information on beds, buying a bed and how we can help you with common sleep problems.
+Refer to our Sleep Clinic for more information on beds, buying a bed, and how we can help you with common sleep problems.